egustafson/egustafson.github.io/content/2012-02-18-mediawiki-lighttpd-sqlite.rst

   \.\.\.

-Following browser configuration, copy the generated configuration to the permenant location, as specified on the final browser page:
+Following browser configuration, copy the generated configuration to the permanent location, as specified on the final browser page:

 .. code-block:: tcsh